pimterry/server-components/README.md

 logic internally they'd like).

-This is currently aiming to be structurally the same as front-end custom elements, with the minimal changes required to make this work outside a full DOM environment.
-In principle, this should mean you can take a server-side component and render it client-side with no changes (but this is early stages, there's some basic string replacement needed right now, and generally YMMV).
+This is currently aiming to be structurally the same as front-end custom elements, with the minimal changes required to make this work in Node, outside the traditional DOM environment.
+In principle, this compatibility should mean you can take a server-side component and render it client-side with no changes (but this is early stages, there's some basic find/replace steps required right now, and generally YMMV).

 ## Caveats